-A study published in the Canadian Medical Association Journal also found that the risk of cesarean delivery was actually lower with inductions for women at term or post-term than for those who were medically observed until delivery.
+- Avoiding a cesarean delivery.
+A 2014 review of studies found that the risk of having a C-section was actually lower with inductions for women at term or post-term than for those who were medically observed until delivery

-Inductions are medically necessary in cases when the risk of the baby staying in utero exceeds the risk of the induction.
+Simply put: Inductions are medically necessary in cases when the risk of the baby staying in utero

 - overstimulation of the uterus